steinwurf/wurfapi/README.rst

 .. |Pip Install| image:: https://github.com/steinwurf/wurfapi/actions/workflows/pip.yml/badge.svg
       :target: https://github.com/steinwurf/wurfapi/actions/workflows/pip.yml

-We wanted to have a configurable and easy to use Sphinx API documentation generator for our C++ projects.
+We wanted to have a configurable and easy-to-use Sphinx API documentation generator for our C++ projects.
 To achieve this we leaned on others for
 inspiration: